Defender for Cloud Apps alerts into Teams channels

 Either publish the message in a channel of a team or in a personal chat with Flow.
 I am going for a channel, which I have created before.

 Select a team and channel and enter some payload.
 In my example it constitues of some basic attributes.
-These are displayed in a box, which means that this is dynamic content that was originated from the trigger, in this case Cloud App Security.
+These are displayed in a box, which means that this is dynamic content that was originated from the trigger, in this case Defender for Cloud Apps.
 So every message contains the individual information of the CAS alert.

 Now after a validation, the Flow should be working.
 You can test it manually or re-run an event from the past.